-This is a savior for anyone driving in the GAM (Great Metropolitan Area… A.k.a.
+Waze is a savior for anyone driving in the GAM (Great Metropolitan Area… A.k.a.
 Central Valley).
-In the travel industry, it has become an indispensable tool to find better routes and not to have the passengers sitting for hours and hours in the middle of nowhere.. on the way to a tour or the airport.
+The travel industry has become an indispensable tool for finding better routes and not having the passengers sitting for hours and hours in the middle of nowhere on a tour or the airport.

 9. Brazil 2014

 Soccer, World Cup 2014.
-During June and July 2014, what Costa Rica lost in economic productivity, it gained several times over in happiness, self-confidence, and sales of beer.
+During June and July 2014, what Costa Rica lost in economic productivity, it gained several times over in happiness, self-confidence, and beer sales.

-The fact that the Sele (Our national soccer team) beat the Unbeatables in a group that was called the Group of the Death… None could ever recover from the surprise and the party of those magical weeks!
-This is a time when any soccer fanatic knows that Costa Rica exists.
+Now any soccer fanatic knows that Costa Rica exists.
+The fact that the Sele (Our national soccer team) beat the Unbeatables in a group called the Group of the Death.
+None could ever recover from the surprise and the party of those magical weeks!

 10. Online Registro Nacional (National Registry)

-Whatever you do in Costa Rica… you need a piece of paper with a stamp on it.
-Before 2010, when the online service Registro Digital was launched, you had to stand in a long line at the National Registry or an attorney would bill you for the boring and useless task.
-Now you can download and print a certificate from the comfort of your own desk.
+Whatever you do in Costa Rica.
+It would be best if you had a piece of paper with a stamp.
+Before 2010, when the online service Registro Digital was launched, you had to stand in a long line at the National Registry, or an attorney would bill you for the boring and useless task.
+Now you can download and print a certificate from the comfort of your desk.
 Business and investment truly smile at these changes.

 11. Walking in San Jose

-Now you can actually walk in San Jose!
-There was a time when walking in San Jose was a fight between the crowds, the terrible, narrow and irregular sidewalks and the aggressive drivers.
-Nowadays with boulevards all over the city, San Jose is slowly becoming a nice walking area, with sculptures and open skies here and there.
+Now you can walk in San Jose!
+There was a time when walking in San Jose was a fight between the crowds, the terrible, narrow, and uneven sidewalks, and the aggressive drivers.
+With boulevards all over the city, San Jose is slowly becoming a nice walking area, with sculptures and open skies here and there.

 12. Safety in San Jose